-The range of genres, in this case, is especially rich: historical fiction, legend, short story, lyric poetry, detective stories, ghost story, Gothic horror, science fiction, fantasy, memoir, Gothic romance, adventure, novel, allegory, survival tale, tragedy, epistolary, myth, and comedy.
+The range of genres, in this case, is especially rich: detective stories, lyric poetry, short story, novel, Gothic romance, historical fiction, allegory, travelogue, survival tale, tragedy, coming-of-age, epistolary, myth, and comedy.

 Looking first at the chronological progression, C.S.
 Lewis's powerful book Till We Have Faces is a retelling of a Greek myth, with a setting something like ancient Greece.

 Rosemary Sutcliff's historical novel The Shining Company, set in A.D.
 500, is based on a battle attempted and lost, a book shimmery in its beauty.
 (How many beautiful books about the Dark Ages can you think of?
 A rarity, for sure.)

 The Ramsay Scallop, set in 1299, tells of a Pilgrimage by a young man, back from the Crusades, and his betrothed.

 Continuing on, find a tale set in Eyam in 1665, a village in England that, when the Plague arrived, determined to close themselves off from the rest of the world to prevent further outbreak.

 And, Robinson Crusoe, which Daniel Defoe published in 1719, is credited as beginning the genre of realistic fiction.

 In addition to progressing chronologically, this course has an emphasis on classic British Literature, with a few of my favorites thrown in.